SHAREHOLDER ALERT: The Gross Law Firm Notifies Shareholders Of Fisker Inc. Of A Class Action Lawsuit And A Lead Plaintiff Deadline Of January 26, 2024...

-(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Dec.
-28, 2023 (GLOBE NEWSWIRE) -- The Gross Law Firm issues the following notice to shareholders of Fisker Inc.
+(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Jan.
+03, 2024 (GLOBE NEWSWIRE) -- The Gross Law Firm issues the following notice to shareholders of Fisker Inc..

 Shareholders who purchased shares of FSR during the class period listed are encouraged to contact the firm regarding possible lead plaintiff appointment.
 Appointment as lead plaintiff is not required to partake in any recovery.